 As the YMCA is a non-profit organization delivering recreational services for a region, this consideration is Section 65 eligible.
 Council can own a building for the purpose of delivering this service if it so chooses.
-It is also able to contribute to a non-profit organization without ownership, if we disclose the amount in a local paper for taxpayers info.
+It is also able to contribute to a non-profit organization without ownership, if we disclose the amount in a local paper for taxpayers' info.
+Finally, the Town is an eligible recipient of Argyle funds.